Getting a Cat

 All cat food sold as such is nutritionally complete and will contain everything your cat needs.
 Cats are very different from dogs so never be tempted to feed your cat dog food, it won't be adequate and may make your cat ill.

 I would advise wet food over dry food in cats.

 Dry food obviously has less water in it than wet food and so may seem better value.
 But cats originated as desert animals and are not very good drinkers so it is good if they get water in with their food.
 We see cats with bladder stones and gravel which can cause urinary obstructions and it would be much better if they took in more water to make their urine more dilute.
 Also older cats with kidney problems are often marginally dehydrated and would feel better if they drank more.

-The other disadvantage of dry food is that it is more energy dense - cats only have to eat a small amount to get as many calories as they need - so it is easy to over eat.
+The other disadvantage of dry food is that it is more energy dense - cats only have to eat a small amount to get as many calories as they need - so it is easy to over eat and over feed.
 It also has a relatively high carbohydrate level and as cats are obligate carnivores they do not deal with carbohydrate very well.
 Just as in people it can lead to weight gain and an increased tendency to developing diabetes; we have made diabetic cats better by changing from dry to wet food.

 More information on cat care can be found at this website

 The Cats Protection League have a blog with lots of information on cat behaviour & what you can do to keep your cat happy here